 Most truck stops are kept pretty clean these days… but we’d still recommend bringing the shower flip flops with you.
 They can even do double duty as the shoes you wear once you’ve stopped for the night.

 Staying clean on the road is important, and it doesn’t help when the crumbs from those snacks begin to pile up on the floor.
 You’ll need to take care of the issue before the local ants discover the treasures you’ve been hiding.
 A small handheld vacuum cleaner is all you need for the job - you can even get some that run on your truck’s 12v circuit.

 Your truck has a GPS and your phone is always a good backup, we get it.
 But let’s just call it peace of mind to have a hard copy of a map with you when you’re a thousand kilometres from the nearest town.
 Besides, trucks can break down and phone batteries can die.
 Just keep the maps in with your emergency kit and they’ll be there if you ever find yourself in a sticky situation.

 Add the KS Diesel Phone Number to Your List of Contacts

 If you’ve got everything else ready and waiting in the cab, then there’s just one more thing your truck needs before you head out.
 Add the number for Kel Stanton’s Mobile Diesel Service to your phonebook.
 Or write it down and plaster it somewhere on the dashboard, whatever works for you.
-Our experienced team of diesel mechanics have the tools and equipment to keep your truck running and to rescue you from the side of the road after a breakdown.
+Our experienced team of truck breakdown service diesel mechanics have the tools and equipment to keep your truck running and to rescue you from the side of the road after a breakdown.
 Get in touch with us if you need repairs, servicing or one of our emergency breakdown teams!